Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 ### Azure Function related changes

 A new endpoint will be added in the Facade Azure Function which will be used to fetch firmware upgrade files from the storage account.
+The endpoint will accept the `StationEui` as input, then retrieve the concentrator twin from IoT Hub, download the firmware file from the storage account and send it back in the response.

+This mechanism will have a theoretical limit of 100MB for the firmware upgrade (as we cannot process more with Azure Function).
+This should be enough given the size of the Basics Station executable (around 1MB at the time of writing this document).

 ### Changes in the LoRaWan Network Server